camunda/camunda-bpm-assert/README.md

 You can check the presentation of this project [camunda BPM dev list](https://groups.google.com/forum/#!msg/camunda-bpm-dev/m8VDRnZe55A/YsZ2QwnFOPcJ).
 Questions, issues, ideas, feedback, … are greatly appreciated and should be made the [camunda BPM dev list](https://groups.google.com/forum/?fromgroups#!forum/camunda-bpm-dev) list.

+**NOTE:** Currently, this project relies on a snapshot version of JBehave-3.9.

 # Introduction

 This project aims at improving test creation **and maintenance** when developing process applications based on [the camunda BPM platform](http://camunda.org).